Fight Traffic Ticket in Louisiana

-- Showing up on the court date printed on your ticket
+- Showing up on the court date printed on your traffic ticket.

 - Making your case, possibly with legal assistance.

-Sometimes, courts offer the option to attend a driver improvement course for ticket dismissal; other times, they offer plea agreements involving lesser charges and penalties.
-Understand that you could give up either or both of these options by fighting your ticket in court.
+Sometimes, courts in Louisiana offer the option to attend a driver improvement course for ticket dismissal.
+Other times, they offer plea agreements involving lesser charges and penalties.
+You could give up either or both of these options by fighting your ticket in court.

 Pleading Guilty or No Contest

-Some drivers don’t feel contesting the ticket is worth the effort; others agree they’re guilty of the violation.
+Some drivers don't feel contesting the traffic ticket is worth the effort, especially if they know they're guilty of the violation.

-You can plead guilty or no contest to your ticket (which, for many drivers, is an easier process than contesting) and put the incident behind you.
-Learn more at Paying Your Traffic Ticket.
+You can plead "guilty" or "no contest" to your traffic ticket (which, for many drivers, is an easier process than contesting) and put the incident behind you.
+Learn more at Paying Your Louisiana Traffic Ticket.

 Determine Where to Plead

-The court handling your ticket depends on where you received the ticket.
+The court handling your traffic ticket depends on where in Louisiana you received your citation.

-You’ll go to city court if a city officer issued your citation; you’ll head to district court if your officer was parish or state law enforcement.
+You'll deal with the city court if a city officer issued your citation; you'll head to district court if your officer was parish or state law enforcement.

 The Louisiana Supreme Court website provides a list of all courts in the state.
-Use this list to find your court’s telephone number and mailing or physical address.
+Use this list to find your court's telephone number and mailing/physical address.

 Inform the Court

-Your traffic ticket includes a court date.
-Show up to court on this date and enter your not guilty plea.
+Your LA traffic ticket includes a court date.
+Show up to court on this date and enter your "not guilty" plea.

-Most courts take care of the hearing right then, though depending on the court and your circumstances, the court might schedule your hearing for another time.
+Most courts take care of the hearing right then, though depending on the court and your circumstances, your hearing may be scheduled for another time.

-You can contact the city prosecutor to reschedule a city court hearing.
+You can contact the appropriate Louisiana city prosecutor to reschedule a city court hearing.

-Fighting your case in court is serious business―for some, the outcome is the difference between having a driver’s license and taking the bus for the next year.
+Fighting your traffic ticket in court is serious business―for some, the outcome is the difference between having a driver's license and taking the bus for the next year.